Avast SecureLine VPN Review 2026: Is It The Best VPN From an Antivirus?

 • Avast SecureLine VPN headquarters: Czech Republic

-Although a VPN encrypts your browser usage and hides your identity, some countries and governments require that VPNs maintain activity logs on its users.
-This can circumvent the protections a VPN offers.
+Although a VPN encrypts your browsing activity and hides your identity, some countries require VPN providers to maintain activity logs for users.
+This can circumvent the protections offered by a VPN.

-In these locations, the police or government could request user data, which could still show your browser activity once you were connected to the VPN app.
-A VPN with a no-logs policy can help you alleviate this concern.
+In these locations, the police or government could request user data, which could still show your browser activity once you are connected to the VPN app.
+A VPN with a no-logs policy can help alleviate this concern.

 Avast SecureLine VPN boasts a no-logs policy.
 But we dug into the VPN policy and found that it collects timestamps of connections and the amount of data transmitted.
-The server's service data will be stored for 35 days and then deleted on a rolling basis.
+Server service data is stored for 35 days and then deleted on a rolling basis.

-A VPN’s headquarters can also play a role in jeopardizing your privacy.
-Many countries are part of information-sharing alliances that can require companies to provide customer information to governmental entities.
+A VPN’s headquarters can also play a role in compromising your privacy.
+Many countries are part of information-sharing alliances that can require companies to provide customer information to government entities

 Kill switch

-If your VPN loses connection, your public IP address will no longer be hidden, and your web activity will be more easily accessible.
-A kill switch blocks your access to the internet when your VPN becomes unexpectedly disconnected.
+If your VPN loses connection, your public IP address will no longer be hidden, and your web activity will be more easily exposed.
+A kill switch blocks your access to the internet when your VPN disconnects unexpectedly.
 This protects you from browsing the internet without your VPN connection.

 Split tunneling